Mandir Design Ideas for Home Decor

 Vastu Considerations for Mandir Placement

-A mandir should be a clutter-free zone.
+• Clarity and Cleanliness - A mandir should be a clutter-free zone.
 Keep only essential items like idols, incense holders, diya stands, and pooja essentials.
-Avoid storing anything unrelated, like files, electronics, or extra décor items.
-Never place your mandir next to or below bathrooms, under staircases, or directly facing the bedroom or toilet.
+Never place your mandir next to your bathroom or directly facing the bedroom.

-Ideally, your mandir should receive natural sunlight during part of the day, which enhances positivity.
-If that's impossible, use warm white lights or diya-style lamps to give a soft glow.
-Consider installing a small exhaust fan or window to allow incense and air to circulate freely.
+• Lighting and Ventilation - Ideally, your mandir should receive natural sunlight during part of the day, which enhances positivity.
+If that's not possible, use warm white lights or diya-style lamps to give a soft glow.

 Pro Tip: If you're unsure about how to place or design your mandir as per vastu, the expert team at Tint Tone and Shade can help you find the most auspicious layout that blends tradition with modern interiors